OWASP/samm/Current Releases/v2.0b/core/design/d-threat-assessment.md

 Consider using a tool to manage the treat models of the different applications.
 Train people to focus on important threats as one of the challenges in threat modeling is a potential overload of trivial threats.
 Tools help in identifying potential threats but, in the end, threat modeling requires human intelligence that cannot be easily automated.

-### Maturity Questions

-#### Q 1
-Are ...?

-*Answer Options*
-- No
-- Yes, some of the time
-- Yes, approx. half the time
-- Yes, most or all of the time

-### Quality Indicators

-### Notes
-Personally I'm not convinced about specifying mitigating controls in threat models, since it is very difficult to maintain this.
-Even after the Minneapolis discussions, I'm still not convinced about the usefulness of this ;-)

 ## Maturity 3
 ### Benefit